porsager/postgres/README.md

 ##### UNDEFINED_VALUE
 > Undefined values are not allowed

-Postgres.js won't accept `undefined` as values in tagged template queries since it becomes ambigious what to do with the value.
+Postgres.js won't accept `undefined` as values in tagged template queries since it becomes ambiguous what to do with the value.
 If you want to set something to null, use `null` explicitly.

 ##### MESSAGE_NOT_SUPPORTED
 > X (X) is not supported